MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMultiTenantOrganizationConfiguration.md

 ## SYNOPSIS

-This cmdlet Set Multi-tenant Organization tenant settings for current tenant.
+This cmdlet configures the Multi-tenant Organization settings for the tenant.

 ## SYNTAX